Cognitive cascades: How to model (and potentially counter) the spread of fake news: Analysis of Results

 Because in the POD model, agents can only believe and share $m_j$ once, to determine how many neighbors of $u$ would share the message, we must choose a set of non-overlapping paths $\mathcal{W}^*$ from $i$ to neighbors of $u$ -- moreover, one that maximizes total path probabilities:

 The algorithmic formulation of such a process would best be captured in future work.

 Regardless of methods, it stands that $\mathcal{P}(m_j,w)$ is crucial in determining whether any agent $u$ will have a chance of receiving a message and believing it.
-This result can help explain why simple and complex contagion showed such variation across graph types, but cognitive contagion did not.
+This result can help explain why simple and proportional threshold cascades showed such variation across graph types, but cognitive cascades did not.
 Given the probabilities of adopting belief strengths $b_u$ given a prior belief of $b_v$ for DCC shown in Table \ref{table:probabilities}, it becomes clear that if any $\beta(v,m_j)$ is given a belief strength difference of 3 or higher, then the entire chain's probability $\mathcal{P}(m_j,w)$ will collapse to very close to 0.

 To satisfy (1), a path of agents with belief strengths at most distance 1 away from the message would reliably transmit it with high probability.
 If any agents in the path have a belief of distance 2 from the message, the transmission probability would decrease; halving the probability with each agent of distance 2.
-Compare this with simple contagion, where every agent has a flat 0.15 probability of sharing, and the path probability converges close to 0 in only two steps; or complex contagion where if any agent in the path does not meet the threshold of 0.35, the path probability immediately collapses to 0.
+Compare this with simple cascades, where every agent has a flat 0.15 probability of sharing, and the path probability converges close to 0 in only two steps; or proportional threshold cascades where if any agent in the path does not meet the threshold of 0.35, the path probability immediately collapses to 0.

 Taking this criteria for (1) into account, Table \ref{table:probabilities} also makes clear that to satisfy (2) and (3), the chain may only need to end with one agent -- i.e. $|\mathcal{W}^*_{iu}| = 1$.
 If the message belief strength is distance 0 or 1 from $u$, then there is already a near guaranteed chance that $u$ will believe the message after receiving it only once.
 Conversely, in any quantitative analysis of which agents may believe a message, we can exclude with high confidence all agents with a belief strength difference of 3 or higher from consideration, as their chances of believing the message even if it made it to them would be near zero.